-Students travelling on Sotheby's Institute of Art organised field trips have insurance coverage through the Institute, unless they are travelling to their own country, in which case they do not have medical coverage.
-Students attending field trips in their own country may wish to take out their own medical insurance.
+While travelling on Sotheby's Institute of Art organised field trips, students are required to purchase their own travel insurance.
+We expect all students to take out their own travel insurance based on individual requirements for cover in relation to their health and personal belongings.
 Students travelling to field trip destinations before or after the official trip should also ensure they have personal insurance coverage.
-Students are also strongly advised to obtain travel insurance when travelling independently of the Institute or as part of organised field trips.
+Students are also strongly advised to obtain travel insurance when travelling independently of the Institute.